bsmith89/StrainPGC/README.md

 - Visualizing the distribution of depth ratios and correlations (TODO)
 - TODO: What else is needed?

-## Citation

-For now, please cite the BioRxiv preprint: https://doi.org/10.1101/2024.04.10.588779

-A Zenodo DOI for this software repository will also be available in the near future.

 ## StrainPGC Development

+### Development Install

+Using an editable installation with `pip install -e` is the best (and easiest) way to get started on the StrainPGC codebase.

+It should be possible to _also_ use the pre-built Docker container by binding the root of the StrainPGC repository to `/src/StrainPGC` in that container.

-### Building Docker Image
+### Building the Docker Image

 ```
 docker build -t bsmith89/strainpgc-wf -t bsmith89/strainpgc-wf:latest -f workflow/envs/Dockerfile .